 Premiums

-When you enroll in a Medicare Advantage plan, you will be responsible for the Part B premium, unless your plan covers it.
-In addition, Medicare PPO plans can charge their own monthly premium, although some “free” plans don’t charge a plan premium at all.
+When you enroll in a Medicare Advantage plan, you will be responsible for the Part B premium unless your plan covers it.
+In addition, Medicare Advantage PPO plans can charge monthly premiums, although some “free” plans don’t charge a plan premium at all.

 Deductibles

-Medicare PPO plans can charge a deductible amount for both the plan, as well as the prescription drug portion of the plan.
-Sometimes this amount is $0, but it depends entirely on the plan you choose.
+Medicare Advantage PPO plans can charge a deductible amount for both the plan and the prescription drug portion of the plan.
+Sometimes, this amount is $0, but it depends entirely on the plan you choose.

-With a PPO plan, copayment amounts can differ based on whether you visit a doctor or specialist that is in network or out of network.
-Common copayment amounts range anywhere from $0 to $50 and up.
+With a PPO plan, copayment amounts can differ depending on whether you visit a doctor or specialist who is in-network or out-of-network.
+Common copayment amounts range from $0 to $50 and up.

-Medicare Part B charges a 20 percent coinsurance that you will out pay out-of-pocket after your deductible has been met.
-This amount can add up quickly with a Medicare PPO plan if you are using out-of-network providers.
+Medicare Part B charges a 20% coinsurance that you will pay out-of-pocket after your deductible has been met.
+This amount can add up quickly with a Medicare Advantage PPO plan if you are using out-of-network providers.

 Out-of-pocket maximum

-All Medicare Advantage plans have an out-of-pocket maximum amount that you will pay before they cover 100 percent of your services.
-With a Medicare PPO plan, you will have both an in-network max and out-of-network max.
+All Medicare Advantage plans have an out-of-pocket maximum amount that you will pay before they cover 100% of your services.
+With a Medicare Advantage PPO plan, you will have both an in-network max and an out-of-network max.

-Below is a comparison chart for what your costs may look like if you enroll in a Medicare Advantage PPO plan in a major U.S. city.
+Below is a comparison chart showing what your costs may be if you enroll in a Medicare Advantage PPO plan in a major U.S. city.

 Plan name Location Monthly premium In-network deductible Drug deductible Copays & coinsurance Out-of-Pocket Max Plan Name